This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 Or it is a 10 - 15 min walk along the street named Nieuwendijk, but this street is also the heart of the city's red light district.

-(2) For the Rijksmuseum take tram lines 2 or 11 or 12, all of which depart from those Westsidje tram stops.
+(2) For the Rijksmuseum take tram lines 2 or 12, all of which depart from those Westsidje tram stops.

-(3) For the Van Gogh Museum also take tram lines 2and 12 and alight at the Van Baerlstraat tram stop.
+(3) For the Van Gogh Museum take tram line 12 and alight at the Van Baerlstraat tram stop.

-(4) For the Ann Frank House take tram lines 13 or 17 which also depart from those Westsidje tram stops, and then alight from these trams at the Westermarkt tram stop.
+(4) For the Ann Frank House take tram lines 13 or 17, which also depart from those Westsidje tram stops, and then alight from these trams at the Westermarkt tram stop (temporarily unavailable).

 Amsterdam Centraal is located on the south of a waterway named The Ij, which is much wider than the canals in the city centre.